 The displays run off 5v.
 All the ones I have output 3.3v on their serial transmit (blue wire).
 I have not had any problems using them with a WeMos M0 at 3.3v, an Elegoo Mega2560 at 5V or a PIC running on 5v.
 However, please check the voltage on the display transmit (blue) wire is not higher than maximum voltage your Arduino can tolerate.

 To connect a Nextion to an Arduino you need one free serial port on the Arduino.
 Connect the TX from the Arduino to the yellow wire and the RX to the Arduino to the blue wire.
 You will also need 0v to the black wire and +5v to the red wire.
 The current drawn by the display depends on the model and how bright the back light is.
 The 7" CPT display NX8048K070 requires up to 550mA, the smaller ones less.
 The 4.3" NX4827T043 used for this tutorial draws 235mA.
-In my experience they generate quite a bit of noise on the supply and, although not essential, I recommend a 470μF capacitor across the supply soldered to the connector on the back (see reply #68 for more about this).
+In my experience they generate quite a bit of noise on the supply and, although not essential, I recommend a 470μF (or larger) capacitor across the supply soldered to the connector on the back (see reply #68 for more about this).

 Please see photo below: